02 About

 The first quote is from Basil Comely, who covered the origins of the career-defining contract for the TV journal, Broadcast.

-The story exposes my failings, but it has value as a cautionary tale, and it seems worth shedding light on the obscured origins of a media empire.
+So the story exposes my failings, but it has value as a cautionary tale, and it seems worth shedding light on the obscured origins of a media empire.